bartelsjoshuac/SAPG/AssuranceCases.md

 The user authenticates via a simple password.

 **Inference Rule 1:**
-Password polices were not enabled and a weak password was used.
+Unless Password polices were not enabled and a weak password was used.

 **Undercut L**
 This is still allowed and we at least know the actors IP address